pepstock-org/Charba-Wiki/docs/charts/HorizontalBar.md

 | borderRadius | The bar border radius (in pixels).
 | borderWidth | The stroke width of the bar in pixels.
 | enableBorderRadius| If `true`, it only shows the border radius of a bar when the bar is at the end of the stack.
+| inflateAmount | This option can be used to inflate the rects that are used to draw the bars.
+This can be used to hide artifacts between bars when `(barPercentage * categoryPercentage)` is equals to 1.
 | pointStyle | Point style for legend.

 All above options have got the fallback to the associated [Bar](../configuration/Elements#bar) elements, retrievable by the following statements: